Launch into space with increased awareness

 Lock Selected Target: T (or the key of your choice)

-How quickly the in-game camera will respond to your gaze movements.
+How quickly the in-game camera will respond to your eye movements.

 Head Sensitivity Yaw